 While new environment classifications can happen regardless of the memory the device is in, the Environment Classifier only takes actions in response to classification changes when the device is in the automatic memory.
-There are two ways to enter or exit the automatic memory: a manual memory switch (e.g., pressing a pushbutton) or via the Bluetooth wireless interface.
+Entering or exiting the automatic memory is achieved by a manual memory switch (e.g., pressing a pushbutton).
 While in the automatic memory, upon detecting a new environment, the Environmental Classifier might switch from the current memory to a pre-programmed memory assigned to the detected environment.